Images of the North Coast of British Columbia, Canada

 to the travels of M.V.
 Shelyann on the North Coast of British Columbia Canada.

-Over the past fourteen years she has carried us over 27,000 miles through the islands and passages that stretch from Puget Sound in the South to the ice strewn waters of Southeast Alaska.
+Over fourteen years she has carried us over 27,000 miles through the islands and passages that stretch from Puget Sound in the South to the ice strewn waters of Southeast Alaska.

-These pages contain over ten thousand images of our favorite places on the North Coast...
+These pages contain images of our favorite places on the North Coast...
 Wonderful, wild places that few people ever see.

 We hope that you will enjoy sharing them.